BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The glossary then acts as a shared memory between translation sessions.
 Later sessions are very likely to reuse what they find in the glossary next time they encounter the name or expression (we can't be 100% sure, LLMs are inherently non-deterministic).

-I could not resist the temptation of making a vector index for the glossary as I did for the reference corpus, that way we can handle non exact matches as well.
+I could not resist the temptation of making a vector index for the glossary as I did for the reference corpus, that way we can handle non-exact matches as well.

 ## Review